Tooth Resorption in cats

-It has been our experience that cats having had tooth resorption diagnosed will very likely develop additional lesions in the future.
+It has been our experience that cats who have had tooth resorption diagnosed, will very likely develop additional lesions in the future.
 For this reason, dental radiographs are essential to monitor these cats to allow for early diagnosis and prevention or elimination of pain.

 How can we prevent tooth resorption in cats?